Royals tour US green tech incubator, meet at-risk youth

 Upon their departure from Greentown Labs, Kate received flowers from 8-year-old Henry Dynov-Teixeira, who was wearing a King's Guard costume.

-Thursday's agenda also included a visit to the Boston waterfront, which is threatened by rising sea levels.
+Thursday's agenda also included a visit to the Boston waterfront, where the royal couple braved brisk conditions to learn about efforts to prepare the Boston Harbor community for rising seas and other impacts of climate change.

+As they left, Prince William talked with several park workers who asked if they had enjoyed the Boston Celtics game they attended Wednesday night.
+Prince William said Kate had asked if he wanted to shoot some hoops.

+“Ten feet up?
+It's been a long time since I've done that," he laughed, adding, “We might come back when it's a bit warmer.
+It's beautiful along the waterfront."

 The royal couple's first trip to the U.S. since 2014 is part of the British royal family's efforts to change their international image.
 In the wake of Elizabeth's death, King Charles III, William’s father, has made clear that his will be a slimmed-down monarchy, with less pomp and ceremony than its predecessors.